ACCESS-NRI/access-hive.org.au/docs/index.md

 [How to Contribute][HCG]{ .md-button}

-Contributions to the ACCESS Hive site are **encouraged by any member of the community**.
+Contributions to the ACCESS-Hive site are **encouraged by any member of the community**.
 Please refer to the [How to contribute guide][HCG] to learn how you can help the ACCESS community build a documentation database useful to all its members.

-You can also leave some comments and feedback about the ACCESS Hive content in the form of issues on [the ACCESS-Hive repository][IssueHive] or via email.
+You can also leave some comments and feedback about the ACCESS-Hive content in the form of issues on [the ACCESS-Hive repository][IssueHive] or via email.

 ## Acknowledgement